AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## October 2024 {#oct-2024}

-* The Configure your code-based experience page has been improved to make the process clearer, including the section explaining what a surface URI is.
+* The **Configure your code-based experience** page has been improved to make the process clearer, including the section explaining what a surface URI is.
 [Read more](../code-based/code-based-configuration.md)

-* The Create web channel configuration page has been updated to clarify the steps when creating a pages matching rule, which also apply to Code-based experience configuration.
+* The **Create web channel configuration** page has been updated to clarify the steps when creating a pages matching rule, which also apply to Code-based experience configuration.
 [Read more](../web/web-configuration.md#web-page-matching-rule)
+* A note about the upcoming time-to-live (TTL) guardrail for system-generated datasets has been added.
+[Read more](../data/get-started-datasets.md)

 ## September 2024 {#sept-2024}